 To recover the BIOS from the support DVD:

-- 1. Remove any floppy disk from the floppy disk drive, then turn on the system. - 2.
-Insert the support DVD to the optical drive. - 3.
-The utility displays the following message and automatically checks the floppy disk for the original or updated BIOS file.
+- 1. Turn on the system. - 2.
+Insert the motherboard support DVD to the optical drive. - The utility displays the following message and automatically checks the DVD for the BIOS file.

 '''

 Bad BIOS checksum.
 Starting BIOS recovery...

 Checking for floppy...

 '''